People labelled as dyslexic, dyspraxic, autistic or with ADHD often feel their ideas go unheard and underappreciated.

 How can neurodiverse thinkers learn to be heard?

 The dyslexic needs to understand that while we are comfortable leaping from topic to topic like jumping from branch to branch in a mind map, others are often unable to keep up with us.
-We need to learn how to recognise when we have lost our listener and how to go back and collect them.
+We need to learn how to recognise when we have lost our listeners and how to go back and collect them.

-We need to lead them carefully, guiding them from idea to idea step by step until we move them from where they are to where we want them to be.
+We need to lead them carefully, guiding them from idea to idea, step by step, until we move them from where they are to where we want them to be.

 This applies both in spoken situations and in writing.